Carlos Santana and Bob Dylan 1993

 Below is a fascinating MTV interview, as odd as the picture above.
 It took place in Memorial Stadium, Seattle on August 21, 1993.
 Bob seems to be shy and nervous at times and looking to Carlos for support.
 Carlos, on the other, hand seems confident, outgoing and in total control throughout the interview.

-The transcripts of this interview, along with some very interesting commentary by a Dylanologist known as Right Wing Bob can be foundhere
+he transcripts of this interview, along with some very interesting commentary by a Dylanologist known as Right Wing Bob can be found here

 Rock 'n' roll tours can make for some strange bedfellows.
 Such is the case with Bob Dylan and Santana's current co-headlining jaunt through the nation's outdoor amphitheaters, which stopped at the World Music Theatre on Sunday.